chrisguindon/chrisguindon.github.io/content/post/adopters-eclipse-technology.md

 2. The file format is changing from [.yml](https://github.com/EclipseFdn/iot.eclipse.org/blob/master/data/adopters.yml) to [.json](https://github.com/EclipseFdn/eclipsefdn-project-adopters/blob/master/config/adopters.json) to reduce user errors.
 3. The structure of the file was modified to make it easier for an organization to adopt multiple projects.

 We expect this change will be seamless.
-The content of the Eclipse IoT adopters page won't change with this migration and the JavaScript widget hosted on iot.eclipse.org will continue to work as is.
+The content of the Eclipse IoT Adopters page won't change with this migration and the JavaScript widget hosted on iot.eclipse.org will continue to work as is.

 ## How Can My Organization Become an Adaptor of Eclipse Technology?